All Episodes

 It starts with the bunnies.

-Uh first they came uh first they came for the bunny salesman and I did nothing because I wasn't interested in selling bunnies.
+First they came for the bunny salesman and I did nothing because I wasn't interested in selling bunnies.

 But this is tyranny.

-How can you assess a fine of ninety thousand nine oh ninety thousand dollars on a guy who's who's made two hundred dollars selling bunny rabbits?
+How can you assess a fine of 9000, $90,000 on a guy who's made $200 selling bunny rabbits?

-Um I had no I it would never have occurred to me to s when when uh when the when the guy goes, uh how much of these b I go, how much of these bunny rabbits?
+It would never have occurred to me to when when uh when, the when the guy goes, how much of these, I go, how much of these bunny rabbits, for the guy to uh say oh uh, to check whether he's got a license to sell them.

-One in twenty activities required a license.
+One in 20 activities required a license.

-Now it's one in three.
+Now it's one in three, one in three, so hardly.

-Uh I don't I don't have a license to do this, uh HR.
+Uh, I don't, I don't have a license to do this uh, hr.

 Is that legal in New York?